Stewart Littlewood: Early career

-Littlewood played for Holmfield Mission and Hardwich Colliery, before he joined of the Chesterfield Third Division North in January 1924.
-Having failed to make a first-team appearance for the "Spireites", he returned to non-league football with Matlock Town.
-He gained another chance in the English Football League with Second Division side Sheffield Wednesday in January 1925, but left Hillsborough at the end of the 1924–25 season without featuring in a first-team game.
-He signed with Luton Town in July 1925 and scored two goals in six Third Division South games, before his release at the end of the 1925–26 season.
+Littlewood played for Holmfield Mission and Hardwich Colliery before he joined the Chesterfield Third Division North in January 1924.
+Having failed to make a first-team appearance for the "Spireites", he returned to non-League football with Matlock Town.
+He gained another chance in the English Football League with Second Division side Sheffield Wednesday in January 1925.
+Still, he left Hillsborough at the end of the 1924–25 season without featuring in a first-team game.
+He signed with Luton Town in July 1925 and scored two goals in six Third Division South games before his release at the end of the 1925–26 season.
 He had a trial at Alfreton Town in October 1926.

 Port Vale

 Littlewood signed with Port Vale following a trial period in November 1926.
 He scored a brace on his debut at Clapton Orient on Christmas Day 1926, but only made one further Second Division appearance in the 1926–27 campaign.
-He scored 55 in goals in 33 reserve games in the 1927–28 season.
-However he had to battle out-of-form club legend Wilf Kirkham for a first team place, and was limited to just seven first team games despite scoring a hat-trick past Fulham.
+He scored 55 in goals in 33 reserve team games in the 1927–28 season.
+However, he had to battle out-of-form club legend Wilf Kirkham for a first-team place, and was limited to just seven first-team games despite scoring a hat-trick past Fulham.
 He hit nine goals in ten appearances at the start of the 1928–29 campaign, including a hat-trick past Millwall.